Decoding AOSP Folder Structure for Developers

 16. September 2024

-AOSP’s folder structure is organized to separate different layers and components of the Android operating system.
+The aosp folder structure is organized to separate different layers and components of the Android operating system.
 Each folder serves a distinct role, whether it's related to the kernel, application frameworks, hardware abstraction, or core system libraries.
-The structure is hierarchical, allowing easy scalability and maintainability.
+Understanding the aosp folder structure is the first step for any developer working with Android — it is hierarchical by design, allowing easy scalability and maintainability across diverse hardware targets.

-The typical AOSP root directory includes these main folders:
+The typical AOSP root directory in the aosp folder structure includes these main folders:

 • frameworks/